Brexit election nears as UK opposition backs early poll

 If no party wins conclusively, the Brexit deadlock will continue.

 “I think we’ve just got to bring this to some sort of resolution.
-We’ve had many votes in the last 12 months in parliament and I think a general election might be a way to sort it all out,” one commuter, Matt Finch, 36, told Reuters outside the capital’s Charing Cross rail station.
+We’ve had many votes in the last 12 months in parliament and I think a general election might be a way to sort it all out,” one commuter, Matt Finch, 36, told Reuters outside London’s Charing Cross rail station.

 While almost all British politicians agree that an election is needed, Johnson’s opponents want to inflict maximum political damage by preventing his last-minute deal from being ratified before the poll.